angelmacwan/Thallus/DOCS/product-overview.md

 The product supports two main ways of working:

 - A web application for uploading documents, launching simulations, monitoring progress, viewing outputs, and generating reports.
 - A CLI workflow for running the same core pipeline directly from the terminal.
+(Will be sunset soon)

 ## What Thallus Can Do